Nimrat1988/Elist-Ecommerce-WIP/README.md

 - Order count peaked at 4,019 in November 2020 and fell to a low of 825 by late 2022 - a 79% decline.
 - AOV peaked at $321.50 during the 2020 surge and compressed to $216.09 by 2022 — a 33% drop.
-- In 2022 both metrics declined simultaneously — confirming the revenue decline was demand-driven, not a pricing issue.
+- In 2022 both metrics declined simultaneously, confirming the revenue decline was demand-driven, not a pricing issue.
-- The 2020 peak was driven by both volume and spend — two tailwinds that both reversed after the pandemic.
+- The 2020 peak was driven by both volume and spend, two tailwinds that both reversed after the pandemic.